-A data mining expert witness typically has extensive experience and possesses a background in software engineering, big data, machine learning, digital forensics, computer science, software, data science, and/or have specialized knowledge in data mining.
+Data mining expert witness candidates typically have extensive experience and a background in software engineering, big data, machine learning, digital forensics, computer science, software, data science, and/or have specialized knowledge in data mining.

 Please Note: All Cahn Litigation expert witness searches are customized to attorneys' precise specifications and preferences.
 Attorneys are encouraged to discuss search parameters with a Cahn search specialist.